afontenot/pyweight/docs/md/Technical Concepts.md

 is to allow the user to select their position on a spectrum from male to female.
-It is not wholly unreasonable to expect that a PyWeight user on hormone replacement therapy might expect to have body fat somewhere in between that typical for typical cisgender male and female human bodies.
+It is not wholly unreasonable to expect that a PyWeight user on hormone replacement therapy might expect to have body fat somewhere in between that typical of cisgender male and female human bodies.
 At present, then, PyWeight makes this choice available to users as a simple slider.